CanInBad/spectsmodpack/README.md

 5. open another terminal and cd yourself to the server
 6. `java -jar packwiz-installer-bootstrap.jar -g -s server http://localhost:8080/pack.toml`
 7. watch the terminal to see what mods are missing, then download said mods and put it in your server's `mods` folder
-8. make a following folders: `global_packs\required_data` in your server and open another file explorer navigate to your cloned repo and copy everything with `.zip` and paste it in `global_packs\required_data\`

-this should download all the mods & datapacks and ready to launch the server if you already installed forge server on the same folder
+this should download all the mods and ready to launch the server if you already installed forge server on the same folder

 though if you want more info on packwiz, [see here](https://packwiz.infra.link/tutorials/creating/getting-started/)